2025 Storm Events in Plano

 Choosing a roofing contractor in Plano

-Look for manufacturers' certifications that indicate professional training.
+Look for manufacturers' certifications that indicate professional training and installation expertise.
 GAF Certified Contractors, Owens Corning Preferred Contractors, and Master Shingle Applicators have completed rigorous programs ensuring proper installation techniques.
 Griffin Roofing & Home Services brings Master Shingle Applicator certification with 40+ years of North Texas experience.
 Bert Roofing holds dual GAF and Owens Corning certifications earned over four decades serving the metroplex.

 Experience with insurance claims matters significantly in hail-prone Plano.
-Contractors like Acorn Roofing and John's Roofing specialize in storm damage restoration and work directly with insurance adjusters to document damage and maximize claim coverage.
-Ask potential contractors about their claims assistance process.
+Contractors like Acorn Roofing and John's Roofing specialize in storm damage restoration and work directly with insurance adjusters to document damage thoroughly.
+Ask potential contractors about their claims assistance process and experience navigating the insurance process.

-Obtain at least three detailed written estimates itemizing materials, labor, permits, and cleanup.
-Be wary of bids significantly lower than others, as this often indicates corner-cutting.
+Obtain at least three detailed written estimates comparing materials, labor, permits, and cleanup.
+Be wary of bids significantly lower than others, as this often indicates corner-cutting on materials or workmanship.
 Request local Plano references and verify the contractor's physical business address.

 Red flags include demands for full upfront payment, pressure to sign immediately, no written contract, and inability to provide proof of insurance.
 Quality contractors offer workmanship warranties alongside manufacturer material warranties and handle all permit requirements.
 For neighborhoods with HOAs like Willow Bend or Normandy Estates, confirm the contractor understands local architectural requirements and approval processes.